Sophie insists royals are ‘still a family no matter what happens’ | ITV News

 Sophie insists royals are ‘still a family no matter what happens’

-The Countess of Wessex has said the royals are “still a family no matter what happens” following tensions earlier this year in the aftermath of the Duke and Duchess of Sussex’s bombshell interview.
+The Countess of Wessex has said the royals are “still a family no matter what happens” following tensions earlier this year in the aftermath of the Duke and Duchess of Sussex’s bombshell interview with Oprah Winfrey.

 Sophie and her husband the Earl of Wessex, who is the Queen’s youngest child, said they were “flattered” to be taking on a more prominent role in a slimmed-down monarchy since Harry and Meghan’s move to California.